-The breakfast area at The Bull was decorated with memorabilia from WWII which we checked out while waiting for our breakfast.
+The breakfast area at The Bull was decorated with memorabilia from WWII which we investigated while waiting for our breakfast.
 On the ceiling were “Victory” postage stamps that had been placed there whenever an enemy aircraft was shot down.
-Notice the original ceiling within the frame.
-Unfortunately, a previous owner who did not recognize their significance painted over most of them.
+Unfortunately, a previous owner did not recognize their significance and painted over most of them.
+Notice the original ceiling within the frame (below).

 When we moved out onto the trail, two curious lambs bravely stood their ground as we passed.

 As usual, we took in the beautiful views across the Weald.

 The earth in this part of England was riddled with flint, apparently created as silica replaces the decomposed organic material of dead marine creatures in a base of chalk (silicification – a type of petrification).
 It worked well as a building material and many of the homes we viewed were covered in flint.

 Today was marked by open field walking and lovely woods.